HarshdeepKahlon/hiring2020/README.md

 |Zillow|✅|Interviews being cancelled|
 |Zocdoc|✅|Fully remote.|
 |Yahoo (Verizon Media)|✅||Remote possible.
 Hiring freeze at Verizon Media.|

+**Disclaimer** - This list is crowdsourced.
+Hence, it's possible some of the information here is not accurate.
+If you come across something that's incorrect, please bring it to our attention and we'll correct it. <br/>

 This list is based on the initial list compiled by [Alex Wallish](https://www.alexwallish.com/).
 You can find his repo [here](https://github.com/awallish/Internship-Status-2020)